kevinwlu/iot/lesson1/README.md

 # Generate a 16-digit "App password" with the app as "Mail" and device as "Raspberry Pi"

-# Edit startup_mailer.py by changing RECIPIENT_EMAIL,GAMIL_USERNAME, GOOGLE_APP_PASSWORD, and HOSTNAME
+# Edit startup_mailer.py by changing RECIPIENT_EMAIL, GMAIL_USERNAME, GOOGLE_APP_PASSWORD, and HOSTNAME

 nano startup_mailer.py